F5Networks/f5-openstack-agent/f5_openstack_agent/client/bigip-onboard-cli.md

 positional params:
 - admin-state-down: when this param exist in the command, `admin_state_up` property will be set `false`.
 (The updating logic is same as `neutron agent-update`)
-- availability_zone: availability zone of BIG-IP group
+- availability-zone: availability zone of BIG-IP group
-- vtep_ip: vtep ip for agent
+- vtep-ip: vtep ip for agent

 command example:
 1. update admin_state_up to `false`.